Henrik Hajós

-Henrik Hajós (later Guttmann, 21 July 1886 – 30 December 1963) was a Hungarian freestyle swimmer who competed in the 1906 Intercalated Games and the 1908 Summer Olympics.
+Henrik Hajós (born Henrik Guttmann; 21 July 1886 – 30 December 1963) was a Hungarian freestyle swimmer who competed in the 1906 Intercalated Games and the 1908 Summer Olympics.
 He was born and died in Budapest and was the younger brother of Alfréd Hajós.

-In 1906 he won a gold medal as a member of Hungarian 4x250 m relay team.
-Two years later at the 1908 Olympics he was eliminated in the semi-finals of the 400 metre freestyle event.
+In 1906, he won a gold medal as a member of the Hungarian 4×250 m relay team.
+Two years later, at the 1908 Olympics, he was eliminated in the semi-finals of the 400 metre freestyle event.
 In the 100 metre freestyle competition he was eliminated in the first round.